 1- Xiao Yeliu

-Taiwan’s coast seems to be full of strange rock formations, Taitung is no exception.
-In Xiao Yeliu, the ocean produced an amazing landscape full of rock formations carved by the waves.
+Taiwan’s east coast seems to be full of strange rock formations, Taitung is no exception.
+In Xiao Yeliu, the ocean produced a beautiful scenery with a landscape full of rock formations carved by the waves.
 There are around 5 areas where you can see different types of rocks.
 It’s really amazing to see how the landscape can be so different, although it’s in the same place.

 Entrance fee: Free

 2 – Jia Lù Lan

 Taitung is full of parks and green areas.
-Jia Lu Lan is a nice place facing the sea with a couple of sculptures and artworks.
+Jia Lu Lan is a nice scenic spot facing the sea with a couple of sculptures and artworks.
 Local artists regularly come here and install their art.
 If you’re lucky you might see one at work.

 3 – Taitung Forest Park

 Probably the most famous park in Taitung, Taitung Forest Park is a nice place to go for a stroll and a top tourist spot.
 Facing the sea and a river, it is more of a man-made park than a wild forest.
 It’s better to have a bicycle to go around the park than to walk, unless you have a lot of time.
 You can rent a bicycle at the park entrance or at the train station.